commercetools/commercetools-postman-collection/GettingStarted.md

 This repository contains Postman collections including requests, responses as well as most commercetools endpoints and commands.
 For each command, the smallest possible payload is given.
 Optional fields can be found in the related [official documentation](http://docs.commercetools.com/).

-Additionally, the collection provides example requests and responses for specific tasks and more complex data models.
+Additionally, the collections provide example requests and responses for specific tasks and more complex data models.

 ## Disclaimer